xwillxu/xwillxu/README.md

 ![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=xwillxu&repo=Python-Arcade-Helping-Code)

 ## Today
-No school!
-It's Saturday!
-Date Feb 12th, 2022
+School's Today!
+It's Monday!
+Date Feb 14th, 2022

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)